uchku/portfolio/README.md

 # portfolio

 This project develop for learning Web-developing basics.
-In this project use CSS, Bootstarp and JS.
+In this project is used CSS, Bootstarp and JS.

 Portfolio has two version pages:
 * Use only Bootstrap ( http://uchku.github.io/portfolio/ru/index.html )